-During a dribble the player may not place any part of his/her hand under the ball and carry it from one point to another or bring the ball to a pause and then continue to dribble.

-During a dribble the ball may be thrown into the air provided the ball touches the court or another player before the player who threw it touches it again with his/her hand.
+During a dribble the player may not place any part of the hand under the ball and carry it from one point to another or bring the ball to a pause and then continue to dribble.
+During a dribble the ball may be thrown into the air provided the ball touches the court or another player before the player who threw it touches it again with the hand.

-There is no limit to the number of steps a player may take when the ball is not in contact with his/her hand.
+There is no limit to the number of steps a player may take when the ball is not in contact with the hand.